2023–2025 Sundhnúkur eruptions: February 2024 eruption

-On 8 February 2024 at 6:03 UTC, the third eruption started north of Sýlingarfell following intensive seismic activity that began roughly 30 minutes prior.
+On 8 February 2024 at 06:03 UTC, the third eruption started north of Sýlingarfell following intensive seismic activity that began roughly 30 minutes prior.
 The eruption produced lava fountains measuring between 50 and 80 m in height and a volcanic plume up to 3 km high.
 A 3 km long fissure opened in the same area as the December 2023 eruption, between the Sundhnúksgígar craters and the hill of Stóra-Skógfell, about 4 km north-east of Grindavík.
 About two-thirds of the lava flowed west into the Svartsengi area, extending up to 4.5 km from the eruption centre.
 The lava represented a flow of about 600 m3/s for the first seven hours.
 Unlike previous eruptions on the peninsula, the 8 February eruption produced quantities of black ash mixed with steam, theorised to result from groundwater boiling and mixing with magma to create ash.

 Less than three hours after the eruption began, infrastructure was said to be "in no danger at the moment".
 However, an hour later, it was estimated that there was a risk of the lava front flowing over the main hot-water pipeline running from the Svartsengi power station.
 Five hours after the eruption commenced, authorities declared the situation "very serious", and by the sixth hour, the lava had already flowed over the pipeline, causing serious damage to infrastructure near the Svartsengi power station, although Grindavík remained at a safe distance.
 Early on 8 February, seismic tremors forced the evacuation of every building around the Blue Lagoon, just hours before the eruption.
 Later that day, Keflavík Airport lost its hot-water system, and an unrelated leak soon cut the cold-water line.
 Cold running water was restored on 9 February and hot water on 12 February.
 Although flights continued as scheduled, many toilet facilities remained closed owing to a shortage of cold running water; fan heaters and blankets kept passengers warm as indoor temperatures fell.
-The airport’s electrical power supply was unaffected.
+The airport's electrical power supply was unaffected.

 Volcanic activity subsided later on eruption day and came to a complete stop in the afternoon of 9 February.
 On 10 February, the Icelandic Meteorological Office (IMO) formally declared the eruption over.
-This eruption has so far caused the most damage to infrastructure, lasting only about one and a half days.
+As of today, this eruption has caused the most damage to infrastructure in the series, despite lasting only about one and a half days.
 The rapid and insidious lava flow caught response teams in the area off guard, as a series of unfortunate events allowed the molten rock to overrun the infrastructures unrestrained.
-Although about 10 e6m3 of magma had gathered below Svartsengi just before the event, the IMO estimated that 13 e6m3 of lava erupted on 8 February alone.
+Although about 9 e6m3 of magma had gathered below Svartsengi just before the event, the IMO estimated that 13 e6m3 of lava erupted on 8 February alone.
 The lava covered about 4 km2 after the conclusion of the eruption.